vippsas/vipps-partner-api/vipps-partner-api.md

 If you are using partner keys you have access to the Partner API.

-**Please note:** Some partners may need an internal update of their API product package to get acces.
+**Please note:** Some partners may need an internal Vipps update of their API product package to get access.
 Contact your partner manager if you get errors indicating this.

 ## Get information about a merchant based on organization number